 Nampo-dong is the best choice for where to stay in Busan for travellers interested in shopping and sampling some of the best street food in Busan.

-It’s also great for anyone with limited time in the city since there are a ton of things to see & do within a short walking distance.
+It’s also a great area to stay for anyone with limited time in the city since there are a ton of things to see & do within a short walking distance.

 If you’re more interested in nightlife than shopping & eating, you might prefer to stay in Seomyeon, Haeundae or Gwangan over Nampo-dong.

-Attractions in and around Nampo-dong: Jagalchi Market, Gukje Market, Yongdusan Park, Busan Tower
+Attractions in and around Nampo-dong: Jagalchi Fish Market, Gukje Market, Yongdusan Park, Busan Tower

 The best hotels in Nampo-dong